 - SECTOR IMPACT: AEROSPACE, DEFENCE AND SECURITY -

 Latest update: 5 December

 Supply chain and demand disruption

 Although relatively small economies by global standards, Ukraine and Russia are substantial exporters of platinum, aluminium, titanium, nickel, cobalt, lithium, neon, xenon and palladium used in civil and military aerospace and defence electronics.

-Defence OEMs have in recent weeks spoken of the difficulties experienced in the global supply chain, with the Ukraine war exacerbating the fallout from the Covid-19 pandemic.
-The substantial Ukrainian aerospace industry, one of the largest in the world, faces short-term annihilation.
+Defence OEMs continue to speak of the difficulties experienced in the global supply chain, with the Ukraine war exacerbating the fallout from the Covid-19 pandemic.
+However, donations of equipment by NATO states to Ukraine is expected to create opportunity for international defence companies.

 Impact of sanctions

-While NATO member governments have been quick to speak of the need to boost defence spending to counter the threat of Russia, pressing national priorities and economic issues have impacted the ability for countries to immediately increase spending.
+While NATO member governments have been quick to speak of the need to boost defence spending to counter to threat of Russia, pressing national priorities and economic issues have impacted the ability for countries to immediately increase spending.

 The US has committed more than $21.8bn in security security assistance to Ukraine since 2014, and more than $19bn since the beginning of Russia's 24 February invasion.
 A recent 23 November announcement of further support to Ukraine listed a $400m security assistance package drawn from Department of Defense equipment that included 10,000 120mm mortar rounds, and over 20 million rounds of small arms ammunition.